laujanwing007/VirtualCode/README.md

  * UnicornVM-V7 : Virtual CPU based on unicorn for Android armeabi-v7a;
  * UnicornVM-V8 : Virtual CPU based on unicorn for Android arm64-v8a;

-The opensource of modified unicorn engine used by PantaEngine & UnicornVM is at [here](https://gitee.com/geekneo/unicorn)
+The opensource of modified unicorn engine used by PantaEngine & UnicornVM is at [here](https://gitee.com/geekneo/unicorn).

+If you have any advises, we are happy to hear from you.

 Follow us for update or bug report: